danvic712/VueTrial/README.md

     - start.html: a example file about use vue.js
     - style.html: a html file to show how to set element style in vue.js
     - watcher.html: a html file to show computed properties and watchers in vue.js
++ Chapter02-Bronze
+    - component: some files to show how to use component in vue.js
+        - concept.html: a html file about some basic concept about component and how to use it
 + lib: contains some javascript lib files
 + README_zh-CN.md: a Chinese readme file
 + README.md: readme file